mlakmal/angular/README.md

     *Why?*: Karma works well with task automation leaders such as [Grunt](http://www.gruntjs.com) (with [grunt-karma](https://github.com/karma-runner/grunt-karma)) and [Gulp](http://www.gulpjs.com) (with [gulp-karma](https://github.com/lazd/gulp-karma)).

-### Stubbing and Spying

-  - Use [Sinon](http://sinonjs.org/) for stubbing and spying.

-    *Why?*: Sinon works well with both Jasmine and Mocha and extends the stubbing and spying features they offer.

-    *Why?*: Sinon makes it easier to toggle between Jasmine and Mocha, if you want to try both.

-    *Why?*: Sinon has descriptive messages when tests fail the assertions.

-### Headless Browser

   - Use [PhantomJS](http://phantomjs.org/) to run your tests on a server.

     *Why?*: PhantomJS is a headless browser that helps run your tests without needing a "visual" browser.
 So you do not have to install Chrome, Safari, IE, or other browsers on your server.

     Note: You should still test on all browsers in your environment, as appropriate for your target audience.

+  - Use [Sinon](http://sinonjs.org/) for stubbing and spying.

+    *Why?*: Sinon works well with Jasmine and extends the stubbing and spying features they offer.

+    *Why?*: Sinon has descriptive messages when tests fail the assertions.

 ### Code Analysis

   - Run JSHint on your tests.

     *Why?*: Tests are code.
 JSHint can help identify code quality issues that may cause the test to work improperly.

-### Alleviate Globals for JSHint Rules on Tests

   - Relax the rules on your test code to allow for common globals such as `describe` and `expect`.
 Relax the rules for expressions, as Mocha uses these.